-- Looking at the individual needs of each child and identifying their barriers to learning; - Ensuring support staff and class teachers communicate regularly; - Using subject leaders to provide high-quality interventions across their phases; - Matching the skills of the support staff to the interventions they provide; - Working with other agencies to bring in additional expertise;

-• Tailoring interventions to the needs of the child (e.g. targeted maths revision sessions / prelearning for children who struggle in the main lesson);

-• Recognising and building on children's strengths to further boost confidence.
+- Looking at the individual needs of each child and identifying their barriers to learning; - Ensuring support staff and class teachers communicate regularly; - Using subject leaders to provide high-quality interventions across their phases; - Matching the skills of the support staff to the interventions they provide; - Working with other agencies to bring in additional expertise; - Tailoring interventions to the needs of the child (e.g. targeted maths revision sessions / pre-learning for children who struggle in the main lesson); - Recognising and building on children's strengths to further boost confidence.

-Assessment and Evaluation
+Assessment And Evaluation

 The school's evaluation of its own performance will be rigorous.
-Tracking of progress over time for each pupil is thorough, and so we can quickly identify any dips and develop sensible strategies and interventions to promote improvement.
+Tracking of progress over time for each pupil is thorough, and so we can identify quickly any dips and develop sensible strategies and interventions to promote improvement.

-• A wide range of data will be used - attainment data, pupils' work, observations, learning walks, case studies, and staff, parent and student voice.

-• Assessment data is collected every term so that the impact of interventions can be monitored regularly.

-• Assessments are closely moderated internally and externally (eg, through the partnership) to ensure they are accurate.

-• Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed.

-- Interventions are adapted or changed if they are not working. - The HT will maintain an overview of pupil premium spending.
+- A wide range of data will be used attainment data, pupils' work, observations, learning walks, case studies, and staff, parent and student voice. - Assessment data is collected every term so that the impact of interventions can be monitored regularly. - Assessments are closely moderated internally and externally to ensure they are accurate. - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed. - Interventions are adapted or changed if they are not working. - The HT will maintain an overview of pupil premium spending.

-Funding Rates: The Pupil Premium rate currently stands at £1,320 per pupil and £2,300 for Looked-After Children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority.
+Funding Rates: The Pupil Premium rate currently stands at £1,345 per pupil and £2,345 for Looked-After Children (LAC).
 The grant does not have to be completely spent by schools in the new financial year; some or all of it may be carried forward to future financial years.